niklasramo/palikka/README.md

 Returns a new Deferred instance.

-###.Deferred.prototype.then()

-Chain deferreds.
-This method will create and return a new Deferred instance that is contigent on the instantiating Deferred instance.
-The new Deferred instance has two optional callback functions as it's arguments: *done* and *fail*.
-The fate of the previous Deferred instance will determine which callback will be executed.
-When either of the callbacks is excecuted the new Deferred instance is resolved/rejected with the callback function's return value.
-If the return value is also a Deferred instance the new Deferred instance is resolved/rejected based on the fate of that Deferred.
-Rejection will bubble all the way down to the last link of the chain.
-Yep, it's kind of like inception for deferreds.

-**Syntax**

-`d.then( [done] [, fail] )`

-**Parameters**

-* **done** &nbsp;&mdash;&nbsp; *function*
-  * Optional.
-A function that is called when the Deferred is resolved.
-* **fail** &nbsp;&mdash;&nbsp; *function*
-  * Optional.
-A function that is called when the Deferred is rejected.

-**Returns** &nbsp;&mdash;&nbsp; *Deferred*

-Returns a new Deferred instance.

 ###.Deferred.prototype.and()

 Returns a deferred that resolves when all of the arguments and the instance have resolved.
 The returned "master" deferred is rejected instantly if one of the arguments is rejected.